 I believe in entertainment.
 I believe in new work.
 I believe in great work seen anew.
 I believe in classics.
 I believe in tradition.
 I believe in devised performance.
 I believe in re-imaginings.

 Theatre promotes and exalts the practice of transformation.
 Transformation is change.
 Change is a good thing.
 I believe in transformation.

-I am an Iowa girl at heart, from the center of this country that so often falls short in it’s artistic values and creative exports.
-Nonetheless, my heart is midwestern to the core.
+I am an Iowa girl at heart, from the center of this country.
+I am direct, outgoing, and quirky.
+I believe in morals, talking to your neighbors, and writing thank you notes.
+My heart is midwestern to the core.
 I believe in Roots.

-I believe in the likeness of all human beings.
+I believe in human beings.
 Only when we wholly understand our commonalities can we appreciate and be excited by our individuality.
-Only when we see others as we see ourselves can we aid, recognize, and save our human race.
 When we sit in the theatre together in the dark with excited anticipation, this sitting together creates connection.
 In a world that prizes isolationism, shut-down, privacy, and separateness, it is vital to create spaces that nurture basic community, interaction, neighborly-ness, public engagement, and commonality.
 I believe in the wholeness of humanity.

-I am influenced by living a full life, by engaging in new adventures.
+I am influenced by living a full life and engaging in new adventures.
 I am influenced by challenge.
 I am influenced by the 90% of people I encounter that never go to the theatre.
 I’m influenced by the progressive work of many international companies exploring new models for theatrical performance.
-I am influenced by institutions exploring alternative forms of ensemble in the American theatre.
-I am influenced by humans.
+I am influenced by institutions exploring alternative forms of resource-creation and building fresh versions of ensemble in the American theatre.
 I am influenced by physical engagement.
 I am influenced by current events.
 I am influenced by history.
 I am influenced by Old Actors.
+I am influenced by Very Young Artists.
 I am influenced by extraordinary shows of technical skill.
 I am influenced by bad theatre, boring theatre, theatre seats full of homogeny.